Aidunlin/MeanScout/README.md

 - [SvelteKit](https://kit.svelte.dev/)
 - [FontAwesome](https://fontawesome.com/)

-## Location
+## Target

-The location selector is used to remind your scouts which robot they should scout.
+The target selector is used to remind your scouts which team/alliance they should scout.

 ## Customization

 It can be annoying to reprogram your scouting app every year to change scouting metrics.
 To make things easier, metrics in MeanScout can be customized!

 Simply create a new survey and give it a good name (e.g. District Champs 2023).
 Then, in the configs page, set up whatever metrics you need.
 Give each a short, descriptive name, select the right type, and configure any additional settings for each metric.
+For selectors, make sure to add some values in the additional settings.

 If you fill out the `Group` field for a metric, it will add a group label above that particular metric.
-For selectors, make sure to add some values in the additional settings.
+You can also require metrics to be filled out (e.g. textfields).

-In the options page, you can add teams to the survey's whitelist to prevent entering any teams not in the particular event.
+In the options page, you can add teams to the survey's allowlist to prevent entering any teams not in the particular event.

 You can also copy/paste surveys as JSON for setting up multiple devices.